Tofu-dreg project

+"Tofu-dreg project" or "tofu buildings" (豆腐渣工程) is a Chinese phrase used to describe poorly constructed buildings or infrastructure, often due to time constraints or corruption.
+In the event of a failure or collapse, online discussion and media coverage is frequently censored.

-"Tofu-dreg project" (豆腐渣工程) is a phrase used in the Chinese-speaking world to describe a very poorly constructed building, sometimes called just "Tofu buildings".
-The phrase is notably used referring to buildings that collapsed in the 2008 Sichuan earthquake disaster, and the Bangkok Audit Office skyscraper collapse initiated by aftershocks from the March 2025 Myanmar earthquake over 1000 km away, which was constructed with poor construction techniques and materials.
+Recent uses of the term include buildings which collapsed after the 2008 Sichuan earthquake, and the Bangkok Audit Office skyscraper which collapsed initiated by aftershocks from the March 2025 Myanmar earthquake over 1000 km away, which was constructed with poor construction techniques and materials.
+In July and August 2024, over 100 people were killed in collapses of roads and bridges, which has been attributed to tofu-dreg construction of such infrastructure.

 Origins and definition

 The phrase was coined by Zhu Rongji, the former premier of the People's Republic of China, on a 1998 visit to Jiujiang City, Jiangxi Province to describe poorly built levees in the Yangtze River.

 In China, the term tofu dregs (the pieces left over after making tofu) is widely used as a metaphor for shoddy work, hence the implication that a "tofu-dreg project" is a poorly executed project.
-Chinese architect Li Hu has suggested that tofu-dreg projects have a reduced lifespan or leakages but claimed that the risk of collapse was overblown.
+Chinese architect Li Hu has asserted that tofu-dreg projects are vastly outnumbered by buildings constructed without significant flaws, indicating that such substandard construction is a minority issue rather than the norm in China.
+He notes that while these projects often suffer from reduced lifespans or minor issues like leakages, the risk of them resulting in total collapse is often overstated by external observers.

-On 15 May 2008, Geoffrey York of The Globe and Mail reported that poorly constructed buildings were called "tofu buildings", and that planners replaced steel rods with thin iron wires for reinforcing concrete, used bad cement, and used a lower amount of bricks than needed.
-A citizen was quoted saying that "the supervising agencies did not check to see if it met the national standards."
+In the aftermath of the 2008 Sichuan earthquake, Geoffrey York of The Globe and Mail reported on 15 May 2008, that a steelworker in the region told him that poorly constructed buildings, known as "tofu buildings", resulted from the corrupt use of low-grade materials that failed to meet regulatory standards.
+The worker alleged that planners had replaced steel rods with thin iron wires for reinforcing concrete, used bad cement, and used fewer bricks than required.
+He also alleged that supervising agencies failed to check whether construction complied with national regulations.